Find Affordable College Courses

 33 Yearly Graduations

-Yale University comes in at #7 on our list of the most popular colleges offering master's degrees in philosophy and religious studies.
+The 7th most popular school in the country for philosophy & religious studies majors who are seeking their master's degree is Yale University.
 Each year, around 12,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $59,950 per year, while in-state graduate students, on average, pay $45,700 per year.
-For the 2020-2021 academic year, 33 master's degrees were handed out to philosophy and religious studies majors at Yale.
-Of these students, 27% were women and 21% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $64,700 per year, while in-state graduate students, on average, pay $48,300 per year.
+During the most recent year for which we have data, 33 people received their master's degree in philosophy & religious studies from Yale.
+Of these students, 38% were women and 31% were members of underrepresented racial-ethnic groups.
+Yale University philosophy & religious studies graduates who receive their master's degree go on to jobs earning a median salary of $53,160.

 #8